.png)

 Can I be my own registered agent in Tennessee?

-Yes, you can be your own agent if you're at least 18, live in Tennessee, have a Tennessee street address, and stay available during business hours.
-Just remember that your personal address becomes public record, so consider the privacy trade-off.
+Yes, you can serve as your own agent if you reside in Tennessee and have a Tennessee street address where your business office is located.
+Your personal address will become public record, so consider the privacy trade-off before choosing this option.

 What happens if my registered agent resigns?